Skip to content

 const [onPlayerDanger, trigger] = defineEvent({

-defaultValue: true, // Define the default return value of middleware as true
+defaultValue: true, // default middleware return value

 beforeEach(player: Player, health: number) {

-// You are required to return an object
+// Must return an object

 return { player, health };